jjnether/obsidian_backup/jnetherton/DA/Active Orders/125287 - West River Electric.md

 	- description of auto/manual return functions
 	- OBC vs CBO
 - For non-preferred mode, maybe it shouldn't allow any selection of a preferred source?
+- ensure lockout kicking out of auto is rising edge of lockout